Feriow/digital_calculator/README.md

 # Digital Calculator Project

-The project consists in a calculator app that receives two values and executes a basic math operation.
+The project consists in a calculator app, developed using React, that receives two values and executes a basic math operation.
 It was created as part of IGTI Cursos Front End Development bootcamp.

 ## **Skills practiced:**